 - you cannot claim RHI to dry waste for landfill (new installations)

-- if you heat a domestic house and use the fact it is coupled with a business in order to claim non domestic RHI, the business must use more than 50% of the heat generated by the biomass installation
+- if you heat a domestic house and use the fact it is in combination with a business in order to claim non domestic RHI, the business must use more than 50% of the heat made by the biomass installation

 Note from the editor: